Posts tagged: ubicomp

 Mark Blythe, University of York, UK

-Non-Anthropocentrism and the Non-Human in Design: Possibilities for Designing New Forms of Engagement with and through Technology
+22. Nonanthropocentrism and the Nonhuman in Design: Possibilities for Designing New Forms of Engagement with and through Technology

 Carl DiSalvo, & Jonathan Lukens, Georgia Institute of Technology, USA